-Event type Workin g mode gilloue Event on push Event on push Event on long Event on very button pressed button released pressure long pressure 0→1 As soon as the push button is pressed, the output is activated.
-After a short press (less than 1 second), the output is activated at the release of the push button.
-After a long press, the output is activated at the release of the push button.
-After a very long press, the output is activated at the release of the push button.
-1→0 As soon as the push button is pressed, the output is deactivated.
-After a short press (less than 1 second), the output is deactivated at the release of the push button.
-After a long press, the output is deactivated at the release of the push button.
-After a very long press, the output is deactivated at the release of the push button.
-0→1 1→0 As soon as the push button is pressed, the output will be activated/deactivate d in toggle mode.
-After a short press (less than 1 second), the output will be activated/deactivate d in toggle mode at the release of the push button.
-After a long press, the output will be activated/deactivate d in toggle mode at the release of the push button.
-After a very long press, the output will be activated/deactiv ated in toggle mode at the release of the push button.
+Event t уре Workin g mode 9 Event on push Event on push Event on long Event on very button pressed button released pressure long pressure 0→1 As soon as the push After a short press After a long press, After a very long button is pressed, (less than 1 second), the output is press, the output the output is the output is activated at the is activated at activated. activated at the release of the push the release of the release of the push button. button. push button.
+1→0 As soon as the push After a short press After a long press, After a very long button is pressed, (less than 1 second), the output is press, the output the output is the output is deactivated at the is deactivated at deactivated. deactivated at the release of the push the release of the release of the push button. push button.
+0.00 button.
+0→1 1→0 As soon as the push After a short press After a long press, After a very long button is pressed, (less than 1 second), the output will be press, the output the output will be the output will be activated/deactivate will be activated/deactivate activated/deactivate d in toggle mode at activated/deactiv d in toggle mode. d in toggle mode at the release of the the release of the ated in toggle mode at the push button. push button. = The output will be set (otad/dopativated in tax ala mada whan tha sual push button.
 The output will be activated/deactivated in toggle mode when the push button is pressed and toggled again when the push button is released.
-The function is switched on when the signal goes ON, and it is switched off when the signal goes OFF.
+The function is switched on when the signal goes ON, and it is switched off when the signal goes OFF. ·